Create and test a device account on Surface Hub

 Detailed configuration steps

 Device account setup steps can differ based on environment.
-Select your deployment scenario from the table below to find the appropriate steps, and make note of the "Format to use" column for configuring Surface Hubs once the accounts are provisioned.
+Select your deployment scenario from the following table to find the appropriate steps, and make note of the "Format to use" column for configuring Surface Hubs after the accounts are provisioned.

 |Organization deployment||Description||Format to use during Surface Hub setup|